Gokul-Rams/softwareag_memorygame/README.md

 for developing purposes for this interview

-For complete details on Methods and classes can generate JAVADOC from any IDE available have also added inline docs to methods and classes..
+For complete details on Methods and classes can generate JAVADOC from any IDE available,have also added inline docs to methods and classes..

 Package Structure
 	src